OneWithTheInternet/groupomania-web-app/README.md

 This is my final project for web dev school.

-## Instrunction to run project locally
+## Instrunctions to run project locally
 ### Setting up Environment
 1. Clone this repo locally
 2. Navigate to /backend folder on the command line